aiifabbf/TOEFL-writings/writing.md

 -----

-##### :pencil: Movies and television have more negative effects than positive effects on the way young people behave.
+##### Movies and television have more negative effects than positive effects on the way young people behave.

 Agree.